sarahciston/codingcare/_drafts/interviews.md

 Yeah, It's I mean we touch Upon It It's This salon type of learning.

 00:24:27.000 --> 00:24:45.000
-I think it's unstructured I think it's it's different, because the the individual participant sets what they're they are working on. so there's no prescription as far as what an
+I think it's unstructured I think it's it's different, because the the individual participant sets what they're they are working on. so there's no prescription as far as what an individual is going to be working on and I think it also comes with like like that's a huge affordance.

-00:24:45.000 --> 00:24:51.000
-individual is going to be working on and I think it also comes with like like that's a huge affordance.

-00:24:51.000 --> 00:25:02.000
 But then the other.
 The other side of it is that a participant needs to have the volition, or have the intrinsic nature of creating their own projects, or like bringing something to the table.

 00:25:02.000 --> 00:25:15.000
-I feel like i'm like looking through my questions and as as we've just been talking casually.
+*I feel like i'm like looking through my questions and as as we've just been talking casually.

-00:25:15.000 --> 00:25:18.000
 I feel like we've covered a lot of them but maybe asking them in a different way.
 We'll bring other stuff out.
-How would you describe co- collective to someone who'd never heard of it like If you were writing our motto what would it be
+How would you describe co- collective to someone who'd never heard of it like If you were writing our motto what would it be*

-Oh, It's the where the cool coders hang out out of the caddling industry.
+Oh, It's the where the cool coders hang out out of the coding industry.
 I was like.
 Come on, there's a it's where all the cool coders are it's kind of what it is.

-00:25:42.000 --> 00:25:48.000
 I mean like to like reduce it if I had to be more formal about it.
 I would say it's it's like a it's like a informal gathering of creative coders.
 I could do it that could encompass it.
 Well, salon is a pretty good term

 >yeah that's great.
 What would you say Is the spirit of it, or what are our values?
 How would we demonstrate or body those values like?
 What would we put in our manifesto?